 About White Bean Turkey Chili

 This White Bean Turkey Chili is no different, and it's a rockstar recipe in my opinion because it's delicious, easy, quick, and gets rave reviews.
-It's super fast to make but still tastes wonderfully home cooked.
-It's spicy but not make-your-eyes-water-and-nose-run type of spicy.
+It's super fast to make but still tastes wonderfully home-cooked.
+It's a spicy but not make-your-eyes-water-and-nose-run type of spicy.

 So if you're looking for something quick to make for a delicious dinner tonight, this is it.